Why Your Business Needs Interim Financial Statements

 Use bookkeeping software to track your financials for easy reporting

-Search online or in your spreadsheet software’s template library for a P&L or income statement template that you like.
+Search online or in your spreadsheet software’s template library for a P&L or income statement template that works for your needs.
 Name it for your business and save it to your computer.
 Gather your most recent business tax return.
 Then:

 • Use all the revenue and expense detail lines as reported on your most-recent tax return to customize your template.

-• Identify your systems and records for bringing in revenue, such as your point-of-sale systems and your business checking account, and record this data in your template under the correct rows.
+• Identify your systems and records for bringing in revenue, such as your point-of-sale systems and your business checking account.
+Record this data in your template under the correct rows.

 • Identify your systems and checking accounts through which all your expenses are paid and record this data in the appropriate categories under the correct rows.